mhdo0822/SamplingInteractiveSOP/README.md

-# SamplingInteractiveSOP - Ruminant research
+# InteractiveSamplingSOP - Ruminant research

 Interactive Python and HTML guides for standardized animal and feed sampling workflows in livestock research.